 After an FBI sting caught Williams agreeing to help a confessed drug smuggler and another confessed child molester beat their polygraphs, he was convicted in 2015 on two counts of mail fraud and three counts of witness tampering and sentenced to two years in prison.

-The widespread belief that it is easy to fool a polygraph hasn't died.
+The belief that it is easy to fool a polygraph is still widespread.
 The internet is filled with articles and tips on just how to do so.

 The Employee Polygraph Protection Act